Cape Verde Passport Ranking

-The Cabo Verdean passport currently ranks on the 74th place according to the Guide visa index.
+The Cabo Verdean passport currently ranks on the 74th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 66 countries.
 Cabo Verde passport holders have visa-free and visas on arrival access to countries such as Philippines, Singapore, Indonesia, Kenya, Zimbabwe, Iran, Bolivia and Panama.
 Cabo Verdean passport holders do however require a visa to enter about 160 countries in the world including the European Union and the United States, giving it an overall lower mobility score.

 The Island Republic of Cabo Verde consists of two states and is located in the North Atlantic Ocean west of Senegal as part of West Africa.
 The islands are is divided in two groups, the Barlavento islands and the Sotavento Islands, which are of volcanic origins.
 Cabo Verde has a surface area of 4,033 square kilometers and is therefore the 176th largest country in the world.
 Its climate is temperate with warm and dry summers.

 The overall population is 543,767 people.
 The capital of the country is Praia, which is also the most populous city, followed by Midelo and Espargos.
 The largest airport is Amilcar Cabral International Airport (SID) with 1,2 million passengers followed by Nelson Mandela International Airport (RAI) with 660,000 yearly passengers.
 SID is the 35th busiest airport in Africa.

 Cabo Verde’s culture is dominated by a mix of languages and cultures, with the Roman Catholic religion as main religion.
 The official language in the country is Portuguese.
 The legal system is based on the Portuguese Civil Law and the government type is a parliamentary republic.
 The chief of state is President elect Jorge Carlos Fonseca and the prime minister is Ulisses Correiera de Silva.